Tim Hill

 From - 2018, To - Present

-Timothy Hill is an American professional baseball pitcher for the New York Yankees of Major League Baseball (MLB).
-He has previously played in MLB for the Kansas City Royals, San Diego Padres, and Chicago White Sox.
+Timothy Hill, born on February 10, 1990, is an American professional baseball pitcher for the New York Yankees of Major League Baseball (MLB).
+He has previously played in MLB for the Kansas City Royals, San Diego Padres, and Chicago White Sox, building a career as a dependable left-handed relief pitcher.
 Hill was selected by the Royals in the 32nd round of the 2014 MLB draft and made his MLB debut in 2018.
-Known for his resilience, Hill has overcome significant health challenges to establish himself in the league.
+He is recognized for his resilience, having returned to the sport after a serious cancer diagnosis early in his professional career.

 Early Life and Background